 - 1. Differences in the in-going base year data and baseline.
 CAPRI allows several base years and calibration points to co-exist, and user may choose the base and baseline year. - 2.
 Difference in what economic models are linked together and in the regionalisation level as the user may switch the market modules on or off, may run the model at Member State NUTS II and farm type level or in comparative static or recursive dynamic mode. - 3.
 And finally, the most common, differences in the exogenous assumptions including the policy definition.

-Graph: The interface in simulation mode
+Graph: The interface for the task run simulation